 Kirkstall Neighbourhood Forum is preparing a Kirkstall Neighbourhood Plan.
 This gives residents better control over development, and more influence over Council spending.
 The Forum meets in public at least four times per year.
 Everybody who lives or works in Kirkstall ward is welcome to take part.
 How to join

 Agendas, Reports and Minutes for all our meetings are published on the downloads section below.

-During September and October we organised four popular guided walks through the Kirkstall Valley, visiting places that are just around the corner, but many people have never seen.
-On the final walk we borrowed the keys to St Ann's Mills, so that visitors could see the inside of the 1834 pre-Victorian mill building, and also visit the weir and fish pass, the eighteenth century fulling mill, the Newcomen Atmospheric Engine, white water canoe course and the lovely Kirkstall riverside near the tip of the river island on the way to Burley Mills.
-Kingfishers and Herons were seen on several of these trips.
+Over the last 12 months we have organised a series of guided walks through the Kirkstall Valley, visiting places that are only just around the corner, but many people have never seen.
+On occasion we borrowed the keys to St Ann's Mills, so that visitors could see the inside of the 1834 pre-Victorian mill building, and also visit the weir and fish pass, the eighteenth century fulling mill, the Newcomen Atmospheric Engine, white water canoe course and the lovely Kirkstall riverside near the tip of the river island on the way to Burley Mills.
+We saw Kingfishers and Herons on several of these trips.

 Leeds is a two-speed city so far as public footpaths are concerned.
 The map below shows the progress with footpath registration as Public Rights of Way in each Leeds City Council ward.
 Scroll down or click here to see how you can do your bit.